Conservative Party (UK): 1990–1997: John Major

+John Major succeeded Thatcher and led the Conservative government for six years.

 John Major won the party leadership election on 27 November 1990, and his appointment led to an almost immediate boost in Conservative Party fortunes.
 The election was held on 9 April 1992 and the Conservatives won a fourth successive electoral victory, contrary to predictions from opinion polls.
 The Conservatives became the first party to attract 14 million votes in a general election.

 On 16 September 1992 the Government suspended Britain's membership of the European Exchange Rate Mechanism (ERM), after the pound fell lower than its minimum level in the ERM, a day thereafter referred to as Black Wednesday.
 Soon after, approximately one million householders faced repossession of their homes during a recession that saw a sharp rise in unemployment, taking it close to 3 million people.
 The party subsequently lost much of its reputation for good financial stewardship.
 The end of the recession was declared in April 1993.
 From 1994 to 1997 Major privatised British Rail.

 The party was plagued by internal division and infighting, mainly over the UK's role in the European Union.
 The party's Eurosceptic wing, represented by MPs such as John Redwood, opposed further EU integration, whilst the party's pro-European wing, represented by those such as Chancellor of the Exchequer Kenneth Clarke, was broadly supportive.
 The issue of the creation of a single European currency also inflamed tensions.
 Major survived a leadership challenge in 1995 by Redwood, but Redwood received 89 votes, further undermining Major's influence.

 The Conservative government was increasingly accused in the media of "sleaze".
 Their support reached its lowest ebb in late 1994.
 Over the next two years the Conservatives gained some credit for the strong economic recovery and fall in unemployment.
 But an effective opposition campaign by the Labour Party culminated in a landslide defeat for the Conservatives in 1997, their worst defeat since the 1906 general election.
 The 1997 election left the Conservative Party as an England-only party, with all Scottish and Welsh seats having been lost, and not a single new seat having been gained anywhere.